College of Social Studies

 BA, Wellesley College; MA, Sarah Lawrence College; PHD, Rutgers University

-Sarah E. Wiliarty
+Sarah Wiliarty

 BA, Harvard University; MA, University of California, Berkeley; PHD, University of California, Berkeley